-RSV (respiratory syncytial virus) is a common cause of respiratory infections in infants and young children.
+RSV (respiratory syncytial virus) is a common cause of respiratory infections in people of all ages.
 The infection occurs more often in the winter and early spring.
 RSV is so common that almost all children have had the virus by age 2.
 Older adults and people who have weakened immune systems can get another infection later in life as their initial immunity to RSV decreases.
 RSV symptoms are usually mild.
-But, it can be a serious problem in high-risk infants and young children.
-These children may have more serious infections and difficulty breathing.
+But it can be a serious problem in high-risk infants, young children, and older adults.
+These groups may have more serious infections and trouble breathing.

 RSV spreads easily when people with the infection cough or sneeze.
 It also spreads by direct contact with an infected person.
 For example, by kissing a child with the virus.
 And, the virus can live on hard surfaces.
 A person can get the infection by touching something with the virus on it.
 For example, crib rails or door knobs.
 It spreads quickly in group settings, such as daycare and schools.

 There is no specific treatment for RSV.
 Antibiotics are not used unless a bacterial infection is present.
 Try the following to relieve some of your child's symptoms:

-Ask your health care provider or nurse about lowering your child's fever.
+Ask your child’s healthcare provider or nurse about lowering your child's fever.
 You should know what medicine to use and how much and how often to use it.
 Make sure your child isn't wearing too much clothing.

 If your child is old enough, give him or her fluids, such as water and juice.

 Remove mucus from your infant’s nose with a rubber bulb suction device.
 Be gentle to avoid causing more swelling and discomfort.
-Ask your health care provider or nurse for instructions.
+Ask your child’s provider or nurse for instructions.